hirememorey/nba-lineup-optimizer/docs/implementation_guide.md

 # Implementation Guide: API Reliability & Data Pipeline Robustness

 **Date**: September 30, 2025
-**Status**: ✅ **COMPLETE IMPLEMENTATION**
+**Status**: ✅ **IMPLEMENTATION COMPLETE - ❌ API FAILURES DETECTED**

 ## Overview

-This guide documents the comprehensive reliability features implemented to ensure the NBA data pipeline runs successfully in production.
+This guide documents the comprehensive reliability features implemented to ensure the NBA data pipeline runs successfully.
+The implementation is complete and correctly working, and it has detected **critical upstream API failures** that prevent the pipeline from running in production.

 The implementation addresses the critical challenges identified in the pre-mortem analysis and provides robust error handling, data validation, and operational observability.
+These systems are successfully protecting the project from bad data by preventing execution.

 ## Key Features Implemented